ibrahimkamal7/GamerzMarket/README.md

 # Repository Structure
 * Root Directory - contains the code for the application
 * ScreenShots - contains the screenshot of the working website
-* databaseschema - contains the database schema of the database used for the application
+* databaseschema-images - contains the database schema of the database used for the application
 * images - directory used for storing the images which the users upload while posting the advertisements

 # How to run the project